Sunflower (2005 film)

-Sunflower (向日葵 (Xiàngrìkúi)) is a 2005 Chinese film directed by Zhang Yang.
+Sunflower (向日葵 (Xiàngrìkúi)) is a 2005 drama film directed by Zhang Yang.
 Zhang's fourth film, Sunflower is a joint production of Ming Productions, the Beijing Film Studio (as part of the China Film Corporation's 4th Production Company) and the Hong Kong subsidiary of the Netherlands-based Fortissimo Films.
 It was distributed by Fortissimo Films and New Yorker Films (US theatrical distribution).

 The film stars Sun Haiying and Joan Chen as a husband and wife, and the actors Zhang Fan, Gao Ge and Wang Haidi as their son over the course of 30 years.